-Piet Wigerinck joined Galapagos in April 2008 from Tibotec (a subsidiary of Johnson & Johnson) where he was VP Drug Discovery, Early Development and CM&C, and a member of the Management Board.
+Piet Wigerinck joined Galapagos in April 2008 from Tibotec-Virco Comm.
+VA (a subsidiary of Johnson & Johnson) where he was VP Drug Discovery, Early Development and CM&C, and a member of the Management Board.
 He started his professional career as a medicinal chemist at Janssen Research Foundation in 1992.
-He then joined Tibotec in 1998, where, under his leadership, TMC114 (PrezistaTM) was selected and moved forward into clinical trials.
+He then joined Tibotec Group NV in 1998, where, under his leadership, TMC114 (Prezista™) and TMC435 (Olysio™) were selected and moved forward into clinical trials.
 Dr. Wigerinck also played a key role in Tibotec’s expansion into novel diseases such as Hepatitis C and advanced several compounds into Phase 1 and Phase 2 clinical trials.
-He brings over 15 years of research and development experience from both big pharma and biotech to Galapagos.
-Piet Wigerinck holds a PhD from the K.U.
+He brings over 25 years of research and development experience from boboth large pharmaceutical companies and biotechnology companies to Galapagos.
+Dr. Wigerinck holds a Ph.D. from the K.U.
 Leuven and is inventor on more than 25 patent applications.

-Since September 2017, Bart Filius is our Chief Operational Officer as well as our Chief Financial Officer.
+Since September 2017, Bart Filius is our Chief Operating Officer, as well as our Chief Financial Officer.
 He joined Galapagos in December 2014 as CFO.
-Prior to that, Bart worked over 13 years at Sanofi, where he was CFO Sanofi Europe the last three years and was instrumental in transforming the Sanofi European organization to be well-positioned beyond the patent cliff.
-Earlier at Sanofi, Bart was CFO and Country Manager of Sanofi in the Netherlands.
-Before that, he was Vice President for Mergers & Acquisitions, during which time Bart led and completed the divestiture of various franchises.
-Prior to joining Sanofi, Bart was a strategy consultant at Arthur D. Little.
-Bart is a Dutch national and has an MBA degree from INSEAD and a bachelor’s degree in business from Nyenrode University.
+Prior to that, Mr. Filius worked over 13 years at Sanofi S.A., where he was Chief Financial Officer of Sanofi Europe during the last three years and was instrumental in transforming the Sanofi European organization to be well-positioned beyond the patent cliff.
+Earlier at Sanofi, Mr. Filius was CFO and Country Manager of Sanofi in the Netherlands.
+Before that, he was Vice President for Mergers & Acquisitions, during which time Mr. Filius led and completed the divestiture of various franchises.
+Prior to joining Sanofi, Mr. Filius was a strategy consultant at Arthur D. Little.
+Mr. Filius is a Dutch national and has an MBA degree from INSEAD and a bachelor’s degree in business from Nyenrode University.

 Andre Hoekema joined Galapagos in March 2005 from Invitrogen Corporation, where he was Managing Director of Corporate Development Europe.
-He brings 20 years of biotech experience from positions at Molecular Probes Europe (Managing Director), Crucell (Director of Business Development), DSM Life Sciences and MOGEN (Research and Project Management) and Genentech, Inc (R&D).
-Dr. Hoekema has a PhD degree from Leiden University and is the inventor of over 20 series of patent applications, resulting in 15 patents issued in the US.
+He brings 20 years of biotech experience from positions at Molecular Probes Europe B.V.
+(Managing Director), Crucell N.V.
+(Director of Business Development), DSM Life Sciences N.V. and Syngenta MOGEN B.V.
+(Research and Project Management) and Genentech, Inc. (R&D).
+Dr. Hoekema has a Ph.D. degree from Leiden University and is the inventor of over 20 series of patent applications, resulting in 15 patents issued in the US.
 Dr. Hoekema currently also serves as a member of the supervisory board of Mimetas B.V.

-Walid Abi-Saab started his job as CMO at Galapagos in March 2017.
-Walid drives the overall medical strategy of the Company and is responsible for late stage clinical development and operations, medical and regulatory affairs, and safety.
-Before, Walid worked at Shire Pharmaceuticals where he held various clinical development leadership roles, most recently as Group Vice President, Global Clinical Development - Therapeutic Area Head, Gastro-intestinal, Endocrinology and Metabolism.
+Walid Abi-Saab joined Galapagos as Chief Medical Officer in March 2017.
+Dr. Abi-Saab drives the overall medical strategy of the Company and is responsible for late stage clinical development and operations, medical and regulatory affairs, and safety.
+Previously, Dr. Abi-Saab worked at Shire Pharmaceuticals where he held various clinical development leadership roles, most recently as Group Vice President, Global Clinical Development - Therapeutic Area Head, Gastro-intestinal, Endocrinology and Metabolism.
 Prior to that, he led clinical development activities at Novartis, Abbott Laboratories and Pfizer, addressing a wide range of therapeutic areas and leading teams throughout the clinical development process.
 Under his leadership, more than 30 molecules have advanced through clinical development leading to several approvals in the US, EU and Canada.
-Prior to his pharma roles, Walid was Assistant Professor of Psychiatry and Neurosurgery at Yale University Medical School, where he headed their Schizophrenia Research at the Clinical Neuroscience Research Unit and the Neurosurgery Epilepsy Microdialysis Research Program.
-Walid holds an MD degree from Université Saint Joseph in Beirut, Lebanon.
+Prior to his pharma roles, Dr. Abi-Saab was Assistant Professor of Psychiatry and Neurosurgery at Yale University Medical School, where he headed their Schizophrenia Research at the Clinical Neuroscience Research Unit and the Neurosurgery Epilepsy Microdialysis Research Program.
+Dr. Abi-Saab holds an M.D. degree from Université Saint Joseph in Beirut, Lebanon.